 SPARK Summer Program

-This partnership empowers us to offer a "She Innovates" session daily that fosters creativity, leading up to a CIC Innovation Showcase.
+Through this partnership, we offer a "She Innovates" session daily that fosters creativity, leading up to a CIC Innovation Showcase.

 About SPARK